Positive Traces on Certain ${\rm SL}(2)$ Coulomb Branches: Introduction

-In the second part of the paper we consider the algebra $\mc{A}$ introduced by Gaiotto and Teschner in Section~3.5 of~\cite{GT}.
-This algebra contains $K$-theoretic Coulomb branches of pure $\SL(2)$ and $\PGL(2)$ gauge theories, where pure means that $N=0$, and in this case the BFN construction gives the $G(O)$-equivariant $K$-theory of an affine Grassmannian $\Gr_G$.
+In the second part of the paper, we consider the algebra $\mc{A}$ introduced by Gaiotto and Teschner in \cite[Section~3.5]{GT}.
+This algebra contains $K$-theoretic Coulomb branches of pure~$\SL(2)$ and~$\PGL(2)$ gauge theories in the following sense.
+Gaiotto and Teschner use the description of Coulomb branch via the abelianization map, also known as the localization map in the mathematical literature.
+In our case, the target of the localization map is a certain localization $W$ of a $q$-Weyl algebra $W_0=\CC\langle u,v\rangle/(vw-qwv)$.
+Then $\mc{A}$ is generated by the images of \smash{$\mc{A}_{\SL(2),0}^q$} and~\smash{$\mc{A}_{\PGL(2),0}^q$} in $W$.
+In Section~\ref{SecAlgebra}, we will describe $\mc{A}$ and its connection to the BFN construction and show that there exist involutions $\tau_1$, $\tau_2$ of $\mc{A}$ such that \smash{$\mc{A}_{SL(2),0}^q=\mc{A}^{\tau_1}$} and \smash{$\mc{A}_{\PGL(2),0}^q=\mc{A}^{\tau_2}$}, the fixed point subalgebras.